aaronkenn/CollapsibleContent/README.md

 # Collapsible Content Plugin

 Collapsible Contnet is a WordPress Plugin that shows and hides hidden content.
-Pracicle examples include, Q&A, FAQ, hints, marketing teasers and more.
+Practicle examples include, Q&A, FAQ, hints, marketing teasers and more.

 ## Features